Rob & Chyna

 Rob & Chyna is an American reality television series starring Rob Kardashian and Blac Chyna.
-The seven-part one-hour series premiered on September 11, 2016, on the E! cable network.
+The seven-episode series premiered on September 11, 2016, on the E! cable network.

 Production

 The reality series was greenlit on June 1, 2016.
 Rob & Chyna follows the relationship of Rob Kardashian and Blac Chyna as they prepare to welcome their first child.
 Six hour-long episodes were ordered, excluding a television special featuring the birth of Kardashian and Chyna's newborn.
 The show premiered on September 11, 2016.
 Jeff Olde, an executive vice president of the network, explained the reasons of giving Kardashian and Chyna their own series:

 The series airs on E!, an American cable network which features mostly entertainment-related programming, and reality television series, including Keeping Up with the Kardashians, another series that both Rob Kardashian and Blac Chyna have been part of.
 The show is produced by Bunim/Murray Productions and Ryan Seacrest Productions, which also produce Keeping Up with the Kardashians.